zeus-ctrl/git-bats-demo/README.md

 You need the `./` in `./count_successes.sh` because in most Unix-like systems the current directory (shorthand `.`) is _not_ in the `PATH` for security reasons.
 So if you just typed `count_successes.sh test_data/files.tgz` you'd get an error of the form `bash: count_successes.sh: command not found...` because `count_successes.sh` wouldn't be anywhere on your `PATH`.
 Putting `./` at the front provides an absolute path, saying it needs to run the `count_successes.sh` script in the current directory (`.`) instead of looking for it in the `PATH`.

+In the spirit of "the simplest thing that could possibly work", we could very reasonably just choose to move on to the next failing test.
+I always like knowing how to make tests fail, though, just to make sure my test framework is doing something sensible.
+So let's make our script something that runs, but fails.

 ### Saying what language we're using